noqqe/devnull-as-a-service/content/careers.md

 Qualifications and Experience:

 * Must like cats.
-* Must have experience with rm -rf /.
+* Must have experience with rm --no-preserve-root -rf /.